nim-lang/Nim/doc/nimc.rst

 libraries required by your application (``-lLIBNAME`` or ``-LLIBPATH``), and ``SWITCH_INCLUDES`` for any extra include files (``-IINCLUDE_PATH``).

 There are some directories expected to exist in a specific structure for now until I figure out a better way to specify them.
 They are: ``DEVKITPRO/portlibs/switch/lib``, ``DEVKITPRO/libnx/lib``, ``DEVKITPRO/portlibs/switch/include``, and ``DEVKITPRO/libnx/include``.

+There are a few things that don't work because the DevkitPro libraries don't support them.
+They are:

+    1. Waiting for a subprocess to finish.
+A subprocess can be started, but right now it can't be waited on, which sort of makes subprocesses a bit hard to use
+    2. Dynamic calls.
+DevkitPro libraries have no dlopen/dlclose functions.
+    3. Command line parameters.
+It doesn't make sense to have these for a console anyways, so no big deal here.
+    4. mqueue.
+Sadly there are no mqueue headers.
+    5. ucontext.
+No headers for these either.
+No coroutines for now :(
+    6. nl_types.
+No headers for this.

 DLL generation
 ==============